Last updated: 09-06-2026

 6. International transfers

 Some of our service providers may process personal data outside the UK/EEA (for example, in the United States).
+This includes Google and Meta.

 Where this occurs, we ensure appropriate safeguards are in place, such as: